Grebe

 Similar Species:

-• The Western Grebe is identical to the Clark’s Grebe in terms of size, shape, behavior, and natural range.
-The Western’s Grebe can be identified by the black coloration around the eyes and greener bill.
+• The Western Grebe is identical to the Clark’s Grebe in terms of size, shape, bebehaviourand natural range.
+The WWesternGrebe can be identified by the black colouration around the eyes and green bill.
 However, during the winter, the facial patterns of these two species are nearly identical, making identification much more challenging.
-However, these two species also have distinctive calls: The Clark’s Grebe call is a single “great” while the Western Grebe‘s call is a doubled note.
+However, these two species also have distinctive calls: The Clark’s Grebe call is a single “great”, while the Western Grebe‘s call is a doubled note.

 • The Red-necked Grebe is smaller than the Western Grebe and lacks the bold black and white neck pattern.
-The winter plumage of the Red-necked Grebe is a dingy grey – not bright white.
+The winter plumage of the Red-necked Grebe is a dingy grey, not bright white.

 • Horned and Eared Grebes are smaller.
 They have shorter bills that are never yellow.

-• Loons are larger with longer bodies; their bills are larger and darker; they have shorter necks and their wings are entirely dark.
+• Loons are larger with longer bodies; their bills are larger and darker; they have shorter necks, and their wings are entirely dark.

 Breeding / Range

 Most breeding activity is observed in June and July.
+According to BirdLife International, this species is well documented.

 Clark’s Grebes nest on large inland lakes over shallow water on a floating platform of vegetation.
+According to Audubon Society, this species is well documented.

 They perform the same elaborate courtship display as the Western Grebe.